-There will likely be concrete placements in the middle to later portion of next week.The contractor will also continue with the installation of fire proofing
+There will likely be concrete slab placements Monday and Friday of next week.The contractor will also continue with the installation of fire proofing

 The logistics plan for the residence hall construction project was presented to the Salem State University Neighborhood Advisory Committee on Wednesday, February 19, 2014.
 Click here to view the presentation.
 [PDF]